yassineraddaoui/Module/README.md

 # Module
-use of Module feature introduced in java 8 : requires exports transitive (java.se purpose)
+use of Module feature introduced in java 8 :<br>
+requires
+exports
+transitive (java.se purpose)